Injured working abroad? What you need to know about overseas workers compensation

 Being out from behind your usual desk and taking part in duties in a distant country may bring some new risks.

 What happens if you're injured while working overseas?

-There are some situations where it may not be quite so clear cut.
-Such as, if you’re employed in Australia and then relocated overseas to an international branch or branches.
-Generally, if your principal place of employment (where you usually work) is in a country other than Australia, then you are not entitled to claim workers compensation in Australia.
+There are some situations where it may not be quite so clear-cut.
+Such as, if you’re employed in Australia and then relocated overseas to an international branch or branch.
+Generally, if your principal place of employment (where you usually work) is in a country other than Australia, then you are not entitled to claim workers' compensation in Australia.
 If you work in many different countries, then you’ll need to look at your employer’s principal place of business and what laws govern that business.

-If you’re temporarily overseas for work, you can only make a workers compensation claim under the same circumstances as you would in Australia.
-You may not make a claim for injuries that occur outside of work while taking part in recreation activities.
+If you’re temporarily overseas for work, you can only make a workers' compensation claim under the same circumstances as you would in Australia.
+You may not make a claim for injuries that occur outside of work while taking part in recreational activities.

 Don’t risk it

 As with any type of travel, it’s important to have travel insurance.
 Before you leave, check with your employer about the type of travel insurance they have for you to make sure that you’re adequately covered.
 Emergency medical bills can inflate very quickly, whether you are in the course of your work or not.

 If you’ve been injured while working overseas you may have a claim for workers compensation or Seacare compensation.
 A qualified expert can help you to access the compensation you’re entitled to in order to get your life back on track.

 Do you have a claim?